-The Council is working with the Essex Countywide Traveller Unit (ECTU) to deal with issues caused by unauthorised encampments on Council and Parish Council land, in consultation with Essex Police.
+We are working with the Essex Countywide Traveller Unit (ECTU) to deal with issues caused by unauthorised encampments on Council and Parish Council land, in consultation with Essex Police.

-Where people are residing in vehicles (including caravans) on land, section 77 of the Criminal Justice and Public Order Act 1994 gives local authorities in England and Wales power to give a direction to leave the land.
+Where people are residing in vehicles, including caravans, on land, section 77 of the Criminal Justice and Public Order Act 1994 gives local authorities in England and Wales power to give a direction to leave the land.

 If the encampment is on Council land this action will usually be taken, following an assessment of the site and appropriate welfare checks which have to be undertaken.

 Dealing with an unauthorised gypsy or traveller encampment on Council land

 ECTU will normally visit a site on the same day, or the first working day, after receiving a report.
 The process below gives a guide to the likely timescales involved to take legal action to deal with a site:

 - visit the site to confirm location, numbers and intention

 - find out who owns the land, whether Council or privately owned